markvncent/Gabay/README.md

 ## Usage Guide

+### First Launch
+On first launch, you'll see a splash screen with the Gabay emblem and a progress bar.
+This screen appears only on the first run of the application.

 ### Landing Page
 The landing page displays four main options:
 - **Search Candidate**: Find candidates by specific issue keywords